Life Without Sara Amat

 Life Without Sara Amat (La vida sense la Sara Amat) is a 2019 coming-of-age drama film directed by Laura Jou from a screenplay by Coral Cruz based on the novel of the same name by Pep Puig which stars Biel Rosell and Maria Morera.
 It is shot in Catalan.

 Plot

 The plot is set in a village in the 1980s.
 Sara Amat, the crush of 13-year-old Pep, is missing.
 Pep just happens to find her in his room, with Sara asking to stay for a while and subjecting Pep to tests that force him to mature quickly before the end of the summer.

 Production

 The film was produced by La Xarxa de Comunicació Local alongside Massa d'Or Produccions.
 Shooting locations in Catalonia included Tàrrega and Granyanella (both in the province of Lleida) and Cerdanyola del Vallès and Santa Eulàlia de Ronçana (both in the province of Barcelona).

 Release

-The film was presented at the BCN Film Festival on 28 April 2019.
+The film was presented at the BCN Film Fest on 28 April 2019.
 Distributed by Alfa Pictures, it was released theatrically in Spain on 12 July 2019.